marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/Labs/tcpdump-and-Wireshark.md

 <img width="726" height="116" alt="TGLhfRRf25" src="https://github.com/user-attachments/assets/1ff06772-2955-4d7d-b41d-ea33c775192f" />

 ## Netcat
-Now, before we jump into Wireshark, we are next tasked with exploring netcat, so let’s take a bit of a detour.
-Netcat, sometimes referred to as the Swiss Army knife of networking, serves as a versatile command-line utility that performs various network tasks, including creating and listening for connections, port scanning, data transfer, and more.
-For this lab, we will be using netcat to create and listen for connections.
+Now, before we jump into Wireshark, we are next tasked with exploring Netcat, so let’s take a bit of a detour.
+Netcat, sometimes referred to as the Swiss Army Knife of networking, serves as a versatile command-line utility.
+It can perform various networking tasks that includes: creating and listening for connections, port scanning, data transfer, and more.
+For this lab, we will be using Netcat to create and listen for connections.

 As instructed, the first thing we will do is open three terminals.
 We already have two, so make sure those terminals have been cleared for a clean slate, and then open a third terminal.